Hantavirus Antibody (IgG, IgM)

 Clinical Significance

 Two major groups of hantaviruses are recognized based on clinical presentation.
-The first group includes Sin Nombre virus, which causes hantavirus pulmonary syndrome, a severe and possibly fatal form of acute respiratory distress.
-A second group of hantaviruses (including Seoul, Hantaan, Dobrava, and Puumala viruses) causes hemorrhagic fever with renal syndrome, a condition not typically seen in the United States.
-Sera are initially screened for IgG and IgM Antibody recognizing the nucleocapsid protein common to all hantaviruses.
-All equivocal and positive samples are further tested in confirmatory assays to detect antibody specific for Sin Nombre virus.
-A positive result in the screening ELISA but a negative result in a confirmatory assay may indicate reactivity to a hantavirus causing hemorrhagic fever with renal syndrome.
+The first group includes Sin Nombre Virus (SNV), which causes hantavirus pulmonary syndrome, a severe and sometimes fatal form of acute respiratory distress.
+A second group of hantaviruses (including Seoul, Hantaan, Dobrava, and Puumala) causes hemorrhagic fever with renal syndrome, a condition not typically seen in the United States.
+Sera are initially screened for IgG and IgM antibodies recognizing the nucleocapsid protein common to all hantaviruses.
+All Hanta IgM positive samples from US residents will be sent to a Public Health Laboratory for SNV-specific IgM.
+Samples that are Hanta IgG positive but IgM negative are not subjected to SNV-specific IgM testing, since the lack of IgM rules out acute SNV infection.
+A positive Hanta IgM result but a negative SNV-specific IgM antibody result may indicate either reactivity to a hantavirus other than SNV or false positive reactivity.
+A small number of SNV IgM postive (but Hanta IgG negative) samples represent false positive reactivity associated with acute cytomegalovirus or Epstein Barr virus infection.

 Production Schedule